Want to allow CSV uploads in WordPress?

 - You’re gathering timesheets for employees working on a personal improvement plan.

-- To collect nutrition diaries for customers on health or wellbeing plans
+- You want to collect nutrition diaries for customers on health or wellbeing plans.

-- You want to store Inventory details for an equipment checkout form
+- You need to store inventory details for an equipment checkout form.

-- To gather financial information for a mortgage application
+- You’re gather financial information for a mortgage application.

-- To collect bulk purchases for a wholesale order form
+- You want to allow for bulk purchases on a wholesale order form.

 You can probably think of a bunch more.

 It’s really easy to allow CSV uploads in WordPress.
 You can collect data in CSV files from any page on your website.

 WordPress blocks some file types for security reasons.
 But most image files can be uploaded using WPForms, and CSV files are allowed by default.
 If you have issues with other file types, read our guide on how to allow additional file upload types.

 Let’s create our first CSV upload form.